-These Rules are generally applicable to single or multiple masted Bermudian or gaff rigs.
+These Rules are generally applicable to single or multiple masted Bermudian or gaff rigs (reference to [1.3.7]).
 Scantlings of square riggers are to be based on the requirements of the Tasneef Rules for the Masting and Rigging of Sailing ships.